Brewfile brew "openssl" # a comment tap "homebrew/dupes"

 Brewfile would be welcome:

-- In dotfiles, either yours or your company's.
-For example, we use it in our excellent dotfiles repo.
+- In dotfiles, either yours or your company’s.

 - A setup script for your app (

 - A setup script for a new machine.
 I often forget to install one of them (like rbenv-gem-rehash).